 This allows them to make quick edits to fix typos or adjust their search parameters to make the results more relevant.
 It’s stunning how many high-profile sites don’t support this behavior, so there’s a chance yours doesn’t either.
 This can lead to higher bounce rates on search pages, and decreased conversions.

 4. Use a Bold Border and Button color

 Another simple, cheap, and effective way to optimize your search area has to do with colors.
 As mentioned earlier, many designers have sought clean and minimalist designs.
 One way to make a design look simple is to use a muted color palette.
 This can look very enticing, but makes it hard for important elements to stand out.

 Using your brand’s accent color, putting a bold border around the search bar can make it much easier to spot.
 Most designs also use a search button to the right of the entry field.
 Using that same accent color here makes the entire interface easier to see.
 If you don’t use a button in your design, you might consider making that change as well.

 In our study, we found that sites that used bold borders and button colors had double the search usage of those that went for muted, monochromatic designs.

 Many of these changes are inexpensive and easy to do, so it’s certainly worth testing to find out what works best on your site.
-There are many other UX optimizations you can make to help your visitors find what they want.
-Optimizing the search experience is one of the best opportunities for eCommerce retailers to improve their engagement scores, and increase sales.
+Optimizing the on site search experience is one of the best opportunities for eCommerce retailers to improve their engagement scores, and increase sales.
 Don’t miss out on these opportunities.